Global Handwashing Day 2019: Focus on ”Clean Hands for All”

 Importance of Handwashing and Best Practices

-Research has shown that the two primary times to wash hands are after contact with feces (such as using the toilet or cleaning a child) and before contact with food (preparing food, eating, feeding a child, and so on).The U.S. Centers for Disease Control and Prevention (CDC) recommends washing hands:
+Research has shown that the two primary times to wash hands are after contact with feces (such as using the toilet or cleaning a child) and before contact with food (preparing food, eating, feeding a child, and so on)

 • Before, during, and after preparing food